ReallyNguyen/Expo-Line-and-Millennium-Line/README.md

 ## Description

-A website with a map using Typescript and Leaflet
+A website with a map using Typescript and Leaflet.
+It shows the expo and millennium line for all stops.